-- They’re over or under stimulated.
-Some babies find being handled by lots of different people is overwhelming, and may need to be close to you again for reassurance.
-In these situations, skin-to-skin contact can really help.
-Babies like you talking to them, singing to them, reading to them and holding them close so they can see your facial expressions.
-With very young babies, mobiles, toys or cloth books which feature black and white are great because they can see the colour contrast clearly, keeping their interest.
+- They’re under stimulated.
+Babies get bored like anyone else and like you talking to them, singing and reading to them and holding them close so they can see your facial expressions.
+With very young babies, mobiles, toys or books with black and white pattern or images are great because they can see the colour contrast clearly, keeping their interest.

 What else can help?

 A baby sling is very useful for settling fretful babies, as it means they’re held close to your chest (and therefore your heartbeat) which they find reassuring.
-And the upside for you is having both hands free!
+The upside for you is having both hands free!
 You’ll just need to make sure your baby is big enough to go in the sling.

 Sometimes music can be very effective at calming a baby.
 You could also try singing lullabies!

 Never shake a baby or rock them vigorously, as it can be very dangerous.
-If you continue to feel overwhelmed, tearful and low in mood over a longer period, do talk to your public health nurse (health visitor) as it’s important to get the support you need.
+If you continue to feel overwhelmed, tearful and low in mood over a longer period, talk to your GP, health visitor or supportive friends or family, as it’s important to get the support you need.

-- Six tips for combatting colic
+- Health for Under 5s- Six top tips for combating colic

-- NHS Choices – coping with colic
+- NHS – coping with colic

 - Cry-Sis – an organisation that offers support for families with excessively crying, sleepless and demanding babies.
 Their helpline is 08451 228 669, and is open 7 days a week from 9am – 10pm